MaximCamilleri/Basic-Linux-Shell/README.md

 # Basic Linux Shell
-This is a basic implementation of a Linux shell.
-Coded in Linux, the shell delimited and tokenizes the input to execute a command.
-Additionally, it internally stores a set of environment variables initialized at start-up.
+This is a basic implementation of a C shell.
+Coded in Linux, the shell delimits and tokenises the input to execute a command.
+Additionally, it internally stores a set of environment variables initialised at start-up.
 The values of these variables are retrieved from the system kernel.
 These variables are:

 * USER